 Few Disney villains are as power-hungry as Scar.

 He's the opposite of his ruling brother Mufasa in that he only wants to wield power for the sake of having power.
 His desire for it is so strong that he maliciously acts upon it, luring Mufasa to his death with his hyena cronies and driving Simba away from the Pride Lands.

 With The Lion King being a Hamlet adaptation, Scar is loosely based on King Claudius, Hamlet's ruthless uncle.
 However, he's also a clear sendup of history's most ruthless rulers.
 If that wasn't clear, rewatch the "Be Prepared" sequence and its reference to a certain World War.

 But despite his villainous aspirations, Scar's haughty ambitions and showy attitude make him fun to watch.

 Ursula is a top-tier Disney villain.
-Both `comical and frightening at the same time, the sea witch lures Ariel into giving in to her aspirations to become human and earn the love of Prince Eric.
-However, this turns out to be a ruse, so that Ursula can gain the upper hand over King Triton’s rule.
+Both comical yet frightening, the sea witch lures Ariel into giving in to her aspirations to become human and earn the love of Prince Eric.
+However, this turns out to be a ruse, so that Ursula can gain the upper hand over King Triton's rule.

 As the Royal Vizier, he holds strong influence over the Sultan's decisions, even going as far as brainwashing him.
 But Jafar desires more.
 Despite others pushing him around, Jafar never relents from taking any and all opportunities to gain power.